sauce-archives/Java-TestNG-Appium-Android-REST/README.md

+## Note: This repo is no longer maintained.
+Please visit https://github.com/saucelabs-rdc-sample-frameworks/RDC-Java-TestNG-Appium-Android-REST for up to date code.

 ## Java-TestNG-Appium-Android-REST

 >This code is presented as an example only, since your tests and testing environments may require specialized scripting.
 This information should be taken only as an